 Penalties for drug offences, even possession of small amounts, include fines and imprisonment.
 See our Drugs page.

 France has passed laws allowing same-sex marriages, which also applies in New Caledonia.
-Other than the capital, Noumea, New Caledonia is a conservative society and we recommend that same sex couples avoid public displays of affection.
+Same sex couples should be aware that other than the capital, Noumea, New Caledonia is a conservative society.
 See our LGBTI travellers page.

 You are required to carry identification at all times.